deargle-classes/security-analytics-assignments/_labs/lab-github-and-github-pages.md

 General one-time-only steps:

+1. Update your apt list.
+This is good to run before trying to install _anything_ via apt.
+It's like a phonebook that tells ubuntu which packages are available, and where to find them.

+        sudo apt update

 1. Install the Ruby programming language:

-        sudo apt-get install ruby-full
+        sudo apt install ruby-full

 2. Install Bundler, a ruby package manager:

         gem install bundler

-3. From a command prompt, navigate to your github pages repo directory
+3. Navigate your prompt to your github pages repo directory.

+   On WSL, your windows filesystem is mounted under `/mnt/c`.
+For example, my project directory is located at `/mnt/c/Users/deargle/projects/`.

 4. Bundler expects you to have a file called `Gemfile` in your repository root.
    And, for a GitHub Pages jekyll site, your Gemfile needs to reference the GitHub